East Hollywood, Los Angeles: Recent history

+In 1999 and 2000, respectively, portions of the neighborhood were officially designated Thai Town and Little Armenia.

+Gentrification has rapidly changed the neighborhood in the 21st century, particularly in areas such as Melrose Hill and Virgil Village.
+There have been efforts to brand the neighborhood as "EaHo," in the style of West Hollywood's "WeHo" and North Hollywood's "NoHo."

 Demographics

 The 2000 U.S. census counted 73,967 residents in the 2.38-square-mile East Hollywood neighborhood—or 31,095 people per square mile, the third-highest population density in the city.
 In 2008, the city estimated that the population had increased to 78,192 - or 32,853 people per square mile.
 In 2000 the median age for residents was 31, about average for city and county neighborhoods; the percentage of residents aged 19 to 34 was among the county's highest.

 The neighborhood was "moderately diverse" ethnically within Los Angeles, the statistics being Latino people of any race, 60.4%; Asians, 15.5%; non-Hispanic Whites, 17.5%; blacks, 2.4%; and others, 4.1%.
 El Salvador (21.2%) and Mexico (20.1%) were the most common places of birth for the 66.5% of the residents who were born abroad—which was a high percentage compared to Los Angeles as a whole.

 The median yearly household income in 2008 dollars was $29,927, considered low for the city, and high percentages of households earned $40,000 or less.
 Renters occupied 91.3% of the housing stock, and house-or apartment-owners held 8.7%.
 The average household size of three people was average for Los Angeles.
 The percentages of never-married women (33.3%) and men (42.6%) were among the county's highest.
 One-fifth of the 3,281 families were headed by single parents, a high rate for Los Angeles.
 In 2000 there were 1,509 veterans, or 2.8% of the population, a low rate compared with the rest of the city and county.